Sport in Finland: Football

 Football in Finland, unlike in most European countries, is not the most popular spectator sport, as it falls behind ice hockey, which enjoys a huge amount of popularity in the country.
 Football tops ice hockey in the number of registered players (115,000 vs. 60,000) and as a popular hobby (160,000 vs. 90,000 in adults and 230,000 vs. 105,000 in youth).
 It is the most popular hobby among 3- to 18-year-olds, whereas ice hockey is 9th.

 Football's standing is constantly increasing, where the yearly growth rate has lately been over 10 percent.
 In season 2006–07 19.9 percent of registered players were female.
 The Football Association of Finland (Palloliitto) has approximately a thousand clubs as its members.
 According to a Gallup poll, nearly 400,000 people include football in their hobbies.

 HJK is the most successful Finnish football club and has won 32 Finnish championship.
-Also it is only Finnish club that has played in the UEFA Champions League and Europa League in group stage.
+It is also the only Finnish club that has played in the UEFA Champions League and Europa League in group stage.